Your Cart ()

 • Can be less secure depending on the method you use to secure your safe

-• Sometimes it can be more expensive compared to the traditional bolt to the floor method
+• Sometimes, it can be more expensive compared to the traditional bolt-to-the-floor method

 How to mount a safe to the wall?

-To mount a safe to your wall make sure you buy a gun safe with anchoring holes on the back or sides of the safes.
+To mount a safe to your wall, make sure you buy a gun safe with anchoring holes on the back or sides of the safes.
 That allows you to bolt the safe to your wall or make it even more secure by bolting it to a corner.

 How heavy of a safe can my floor support?